Go back

 Focus of Working Group

-• Development of joint training courses and education programs (e.g., Summer / Winter Schools) to contribute to the improvements of institutional capacities; Development of joint training courses and education programs in the framework of the Erasmus+ Virtual Exchange Project (Western Balkans, Northern Africa, sub-Saharan Africa, Asia).
+• Implementation of joint training sessions and education programmes (e.g., summer / winter schools) to contribute to the improvements of institutional capacities; Implementation of joint training sessions and education programmes in the framework of Erasmus+ projects.

-• Sharing knowledge and experience on research for cooperation models and evaluation, including a critical review of development cooperation and the actions of the main international donors.
+• Sharing knowledge and experiences on research for cooperation models and evaluation, including a critical review of cooperation with low-income countries and the actions of the main international donors.

 Recent highlights